luxagen/RotKraken/README.md

 ### Linux / NAS / macOS

 RotKraken can be used on all major Linux-supported filesystems that support extended attributes, including [NTFS](http://en.wikipedia.org/wiki/NTFS) via [NTFS-3G](http://en.wikipedia.org/wiki/NTFS-3G).
 Since most Linux-based NASes tend to support Perl, it should also work there.
-RK also works on macOS, whether HFS+ or APFS, although it has been known in the past to emit some spurious `stat`-related messages.
+RK also works on macOS, whether [HFS+](http://en.wikipedia.org/wiki/HFS_Plus) or [APFS](http://en.wikipedia.org/wiki/Apple_File_System), although it has been known to emit some spurious `stat`-related messages (please file an [issue]() if you see this).
+Additionally, the security features in recent versions of macOS will require you to grant "Full Disk Access" to Terminal.app, and may still restrict your ability to add RK metadata to system-owned files.

 ### Windows